turbopape/milestones/README.md

 - The task duration,
 - And predecessors, i.e, which tasks need to be done before a particular task can be fired.

-Based on the above constraints specification, Milestones generates the Schedule if it does not detect scheduling errors, or shows you th errors.
+Based on the above constraints specification, Milestones generates the Schedule if it does not detect scheduling errors, or shows you these errors if any.

-Tasks are basically a map containing ids as keys and information about the tasks as values containing maps of task fields pointing to values.
-Here is an example :
+Tasks are basically a map containing IDs as keys and information about the tasks as values - containing maps of task fields pointing to values- Here is an example :

 ```Clojure
 { 1 { :task-name "A description about this task"